pgbackrest/pgbackrest/README.md

 * More info messages during restore.
 Previously, most of the restore messages were debug level so not a lot was output in the log.

 * Fixed an issue where an absolute path was not written into recovery.conf when the restore was run with a relative path.

+* Added `tablespace` setting to allow tablespaces to be restored into the `pg_tblspc` path.
+This produces compact restores that are convenient for development, staging, etc.  Currently these restores cannot be backed up as PgBackRest expects only links in the `pg_tblspc` path.

 ### v0.61: bug fix for uncompressed remote destination